GurujadaHariRaghavaShanmukhaSarma/ETG-Inventory-Management-System-Assignment/README.md

 4.Manufacturing Date
 5.Expiry Date
 6.Warranty
-My project can ask the user for the product id and quantity he want.If the product id exists and quantity entered is less than the existing quantity,it can generate the bill amount and can update the inventory.
+My project can ask the user for the product id and quantity he want.If the product id exists and quantity entered is less than the existing quantity, then it can generate the bill amount and can update the inventory.
 My project can also show the detalis of a customer if he buys something.
 The details include his name and phone number.